deepomicslab/crux/docs/template-contd.md

 }
 </div>

-See the [Reference](ref/helpers.md) for a complete list of all helpers.
+See the [reference for helpers](ref/helpers.md) for a complete list of all helpers.